 In 2021 until the beginning of 2022, the Retail Group remained headstrong towards embracing change and setting the business on a path of growth and innovation.
 Our teams successfully started pivoting our business and gaining new revenue streams via digital transformation.
 We also kept our organic (land-based) revenue streams protected through effective marketing activities, resumption of more sites, and extension of operating hours.
 Both the new and organic revenue streams are on an uptrend.
 At the same time, we continued to achieve operational efficiencies by streamlining processes as well as reskilling our human capital to ensure an agile and dynamic workforce.
+We also remained true to our commitment to reduce our debts through restructuring, as well as optimized our costs at branch level, including negotiating for rent concessions.
 We continued to improve our relations with our vendors to rally for their support of our growth and innovation plans.